 The lentils were perfect – not too mushy, not too hard.
 The tomatoes in the sauce burst with a vibrancy inherent only in the freshest of selections.
 Clean, crisp basil rang through the acidity of the tomato sauce and the steamed green chard rounded out the dish with an earthy balance.

 I was so caught up in the sauce, that I actually forgot that there were poached eggs in there for me to uncover!
 What a creamy, elegant surprise.
 I took my time with it.
 I tasted and dipped and scooped.
 I must have betrayed my anonymity, as the man at the table next to me asked what I was eating.
 I was a sitting advertisement for the dish.
-And now here I sit- an advertisement for the restaurant.
+And now here I sit, an advertisement for the restaurant.

 In good form, I went back twice more to try other dishes and see how they held up, or if I just got lucky on my first trip.

 On my second trip, I got Mary’s Organic Chopped Chicken Salad.
-It was an excellent lighter option with romaine lettuce, kalamata olives and chick peas.
+It was an excellent lighter option with romaine lettuce, kalamata olives and chickpeas.
 It was all very fresh, flavorful and I felt satisfied after eating it.
 Just what I was looking for that day.

 Third trip I got what might have been my favorite thus far: Roasted Duck Hash.
 Oh my.
 Warming in a way only roasted poultry can be.
 It was perfectly moist, and familiar senses of sage and thyme enveloped the meat, giving a Thanksgiving-esq tonality.
 Served with roasted potatoes, spinach wilted to tender without passing into a duller shade of green, and poached eggs, it was an encompassing and deeply satisfying dish.

 Every time I visited, it was busy.
 Even one day when I arrived during a rush around 2 pm on a Sunday.
 The line was to the back door, but they have several people taking orders at the counter, so it moved quickly.
-And speaking on the staff, they’re all friendly and well-versed about what they’re selling.
+And speaking of the staff, they’re all friendly and well-versed about what they’re selling.
 I asked several different people varying questions about bakery goods and what was in dishes or if things were sweetened, and they all answered me knowledgeably and pleasantly.

 The food always came in under 10 minutes and though the seating capacity isn’t expansive and it seems the patronage is, people are served quickly, enjoy, and then seem to move along reasonably so others can enjoy.
 The rhythm of the place is impeccable and comfortable.